-Having four seasons in a year is an idea that is quite foreign to Filipinos who grew up in the Philippines.
-Back there, we only have the dry (summer) and wet (rainy) seasons.
+HAVING four seasons in a year is an idea that is quite foreign to Filipinos who grew up in the Philippines.
+Back there, we only have dry (summer) and wet (rainy) season.
 Then there are those, like me, who migrated outside the Philippines to a place that has more than two seasons.
-This change also requires a change of wardrobe, food, scenery, and pastimes.
-So how does the typical “Pinoy” deal with the changing of the season?
+This change also requires a change of wardrobe, food, scenery, and pastime.

-Spring is also a great time to check out the newest Filipino restaurants or Asian fusion cafes that invaded Southern California.
-You can also venture further south to San Diego and I bet you will the aroma of inihaw na liempo (grilled pork belly) would lead you to a Filipino restaurant or a park filled with Filipinos with picnic baskets filled with Filipino delicacies.
+Spring is also a great time to check out the newest Filipino restaurants or Asian fusion cafes that have invaded Southern California.
+You can also venture further south like San Diego and I bet you the aroma of inihaw na liempo would lead you to these Filipino restaurants.
+Either that, or a park filled with Filipinos with picnic baskets filled with Filipino delicacies.
 Filipino food is just everywhere and I credit that to the talented cooks and chefs who make Los Angeles such a delicious place to live.

 Spring is the second season of the year.
 And second to adjusting this season’s menu is switching clothes.
 This is the time where thermal jackets and winter boots are stored away.
 Unless you have a perfectly good reason for wearing that fur coat, it should be in the closet.

-The “petite” pinays like to don flowery sundresses, spring colored jumpsuits, or some cute separates like a good statement skirt with comfortable and flattering cotton top.
-Pair this look with an accent pump and minimal accessories, and they swing their way to spring!
-For the men, skinny jeans are not as cool as they were before but still is a known staple in any man’s wardrobe.
+To the “petite” Pinays, they don a flowery sundress, spring colored jumpsuit, or some cute separates; like a good statement skirt with comfortable and flattering cotton top.
+Pair it with an accent pump and minimal accessories, and they swing their way to spring!
+For the men, skinny jeans are not as cool as they were before but it still is a known staple in any man’s wardrobe.
 It’s the season to loosen up a bit, so straight cut cool print chino pants is a great alternative to tight and dark jeans.
 Pair these up with a lightweight cardigan and a statement eyewear and you’re off to great spring.

 One of the best things about this season is the blooming of flowers and fruit trees.
-This is also one of the things about spring that we, Filipinos, can relate to.
-And it’s not because we have the spring season but because planting and harvesting is a way of life to us.
+This is also one of the things about spring that we Filipinos can relate to.
+And it’s not because we have spring season but because planting and harvesting is a way of life to us.
 We harvest vegetables and fruits, and plant more tropical plants that our gardens could handle.

 Monet Lu is a Marikina-born, award-winning celebrity beauty stylist with his own chain of Monet Salon salons across Southern California and Las Vegas, Nevada.
 Ultimately, Monet is known as an all-around artiste who produces sold-out fashion and awards shows as well as unforgettable marketing campaigns.
 Monet is also the founder of the revolutionary all-natural beauty products such as Enlighten, your solution to discoloration .
 To contact Monet, please visit www.monetsalon.com or email him at firstname.lastname@example.org